elpatron68/SnowRunner-Tool/Readme.md

 ## Usage

 After the start, *SnowRunner-Tool* reads all backup files created by the game or by itself and lists them with their time stamps and further information as the amount of money and XP. *Right click* on a row to restore or delete the selected backup.
 Before restoring anything, another backup of the current game state will be made.

 ### Save game backup

-You can manually create a backup of the current game state by clicking on *Backup save game* in the *File* menu.
+1. Manually create a backup of the current game state by clicking on *Backup save game* in the *File* menu or clicking the button *Backup current save game*.
+2. Hit the function key `F2` for an instant backup while you play the game without leaving the game.
+3. Let the tool create *regular backups* in the background while playing the game.

+#### Notes

-**Backups can be created while the game is running**.
+- **Backups can usually be created while the game is running**.
 If you have to master a risky maneuver, just switch to your *SnowRunner-Tool* and make a backup before you fail.
+Or even easier: Let the tool run in the backgroud and use the instant-hotkey-backup (`F2`).
-Or just press function key `F2` while you play the game. *The `F2` backup function only works while the game is running*!
+- The `F2` backup function only works while the game is running!
+- Activate *regular backups* in the settings menu to automatically let the tool create backups in the background.

 ### PAK backup